outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-    - make diagram of absolute reference connections
+    - make diagram of absolute reference connections with metadata structures like networks/paths

     - connection-connecting methods